GoogleCloudPlatform/spanner-migration-tool/dynamodb/README.md

 ### Schema Inference

-DynamoDB is schemaless database: other than a primary index and optional secondary index, column names and types are essentially unconstrained and can vary from one row to the next.
+DynamoDB is a schemaless database: other than a primary index and optional secondary index, column names and types are essentially unconstrained and can vary from one row to the next.